Dawn Richardson: 4 Non Blondes

+4 Non Blondes Reunion Update

+In 2025, Richardson reunited with 4 Non Blondes, alongside the original lineup, performing at BottleRock Napa Valley in May 2025 and continuing with additional performances throughout the year.
+Richardson is currently recording a new studio album with 4 Non Blondes, the first in more than three decades, scheduled for release in 2027.

 Other career aspects

 In addition to 4 Non Blondes, Richardson has been a member of bands such as The Loud Family, The Martinis (featuring Joey Santiago of the Pixies), Bad Radio, Dolorata, and Kindness.
 With Joe Gore, she formed the instrumental duo Mental 99.
 She has performed, recorded, or toured with Tracy Chapman, Shana Morrison, Penelope Houston, Gus, Angel Corpus Christi, and The Paul & John.

 She is the author of six books, including an instructional book with an accompanying video, Chart Topping Drum Fills (2014).

 Richardson plays music and teaches drum lessons in San Francisco.